-Recipes fit for His Excellency – 4 Grosvenor Square – A Cookbook by Danilo Cortellini:
+Pasta and Bean Soup from 4 Grosvenor Square – A Cookbook by Danilo Cortellini.

 English people of a certain age often smile when being offered a Ferrero Rocher sweet and will often quote a line from a cheesy 1993 television advert, “You’re spoiling us Mr Ambassador”.
 Rather tongue in cheek, we were actually served these at the Italian Embassy on a recent visit.
 Sadly we didn’t get to enjoy the food of the very talented Danilo Cortellini, a finalist on the 2015 Masterchef: The Professionals.
 I remember that the judges thought that he would be some kind of banquet cook, but were blown away by the finesse of the food he produced.
 Having missed his food it was the next best thing to being sent his cookbook, 4 Grosvenor Square: The menu of the Italian Embassy in London.

 It speaks volumes to say that Danilo is working for his 2nd Ambassador, each one normally selects his or her own staff, starting with the chef, so it’s unusual to be retained.
-Having worked in Michelin-starred restaurants in Italy and London, Danilo produces beautiful food for any occasions.
+Having worked in Michelin-starred restaurants in Italy and London, Danilo produces beautiful food for any occasions including dishes like the pasta and bean soup I’ve made along with some rather more exotic options.
 What I love about this cookbook is that it is divided by the type of occasion rather than by starters, mains and desserts.
 So the chapters are:

 - Business lunches and dinners